-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting this cellulase from GM A. niger as a processing aid for in brewing and the production of potable alcohol, most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions stage was that the direct and indirect benefits that would arise from permitting this cellulase enzyme from GM A. niger as a processing aid for use in brewing and the production of potable alcohol, most likely outweigh the associated costs.
+No further information was received during the consultation process that changed that assessment.

-2.5.1.2 Other measures
+2.6.1.2 Other measures

-There are no other measures (whether available to FSANZ or not) that would be more costeffective than a food regulatory measure developed or varied because of the application.
+There are no other measures (whether available to FSANZ or not) that would be more costeffective than a food regulatory measure developed or varied as a result of the application.

-2.5.1.3 Any relevant New Zealand standards
+2.6.1.3 Any relevant New Zealand standards

 The relevant standards apply in both Australia and New Zealand.
-There are no other relevant New Zealand only standards.
+There are no relevant New Zealand only standards.

-2.5.1.4 Any other relevant matters
+2.6.1.4 Any other relevant matters